A Conic Model for Electrolyzer Scheduling: Numerical Study

 \section{Numerical Study}

-We consider a hybrid power plant consisting of a $1$-MW electrolzyer and a $2$-MW wind farm.
-Hourly wind capacity factors for year $2019$ are obtained from the Renewable.ninja web platform \cite{renewables.ninja_2} for a wind farm located in Eastern Denmark.
+We consider a hybrid power plant consisting of a $1$-MW electrolyzer and a $2$-MW wind farm.
+Hourly wind capacity factors for year $2019$ are obtained from the Renewable.ninja web platform \citep{renewables.ninja_2} for a wind farm located in Eastern Denmark.
 The day-ahead electricity prices in the same year for the corresponding bidding area ($\mathrm{DK2}$) are taken from \cite{entso-e}.
 The electrolyzer has a minimum operating power of $P^{\mathrm{min}}$ = $0.15$ MW and a standby power consumption of $P^{\mathrm{sb}}$ = $0.01$ MW.
-We assume a cold-startup cost of $K^{\mathrm{su}}$ = €$50$, borrowed from \cite{VARELA20219303}.
-Hydrogen is sold at a fixed price of $\chi$ = €$2.1$/kg.
+We assume a cold-startup cost of $K^{\mathrm{su}}$ = \euro$50$, borrowed from \cite{VARELA20219303}.
+Hydrogen is sold at a fixed price of $\chi$ = \euro$2.1$/kg.
+Recall that electricity must not be purchased from the grid.

-The public repository \cite{Online_Companion} contains the input data and code implementation in the Pyomo package \cite{hart2011pyomo,bynum2021pyomo} for Python, where optimization models have been solved by the Gurobi solver \cite{gurobi}.
+The public repository \citep{Online_Companion} contains the input data and code implementation in the Pyomo package \citep{hart2011pyomo,bynum2021pyomo} for Python, where optimization models have been solved by the Gurobi solver \citep{gurobi}.